NCBI-Hackathons/HaploFHIR/README.md

 Step 1: Find a clever way to feed the tons of MAF info you have into plink!

++ You might be able to use GATK's VariantstoBinaryPed

 WhatsHap (Marschall)

 + Mostly for read-backed phasing